 The Music Education Program at CWU has a long history of being one of the largest and the most active in the region, and often graduates more certified teachers than any other single institution in the state.
-There are three different specializations leading to K-12 Certification: Vocal/Choral Music and General Music.
-The Vocal/Choral Specialization is for students wishing to pursue teaching positions with a choral focus.
-The Instrumental Specialization is for students wishing to focus their teaching in a band related area and finally the Broad Area Specialization combines the previous two for those who would like to teach both.
+There are two different specializations leading to K-12 Certification: MUS Education Instrumental Emphasis and MUS Education Choral Emphasis.
+The Choral Emphasis is for students wishing to pursue teaching positions with a choral focus.
+The Instrumental Emphasis is for students wishing to focus their teaching in a band related area.
+We also now offer a Chorale Music Education Certification to add onto the MUS Ed Instrumental degree and an Instrumental Music Education Certificate to add to the Choral degree.
 In addition to having the courses required for accreditation, music education majors are offered many opportunities to prepare for their future profession.
 Some include:

 - Attendance at a yearly Music Education Conference.
 Think networking, inspiration, and performance opportunities!